Backlog (from Nulab) is a project management tool for prioritising and tracking work.

 Gantt Charts in Backlog

-The Gantt chart feature is very basic.
-If you set a start and due date for the task, the activity appears on the Gantt chart.
+The Gantt chart feature is basic.
+As you’d expect from a project management and task tracking tool, if you set a start and due date for the task, the activity appears on the Gantt chart.
 This is useful for displaying work visually, so you can see where you have a lot of work on at the same time.

 Reporting and Budgeting

-There are no formal reports that you can run from within the tool, so you can’t see resource allocation at a glance.
+There are no formal reports that you can run from within the Backlog app itself, so you can’t see resource allocation at a glance.

 Backlog is not designed to hold costing information, so you can’t add costs to a task, or to a resource.
 However, if that was important to you, you could add files with the financial information so at least everything was in the same project workspace.